shotmendoza/stitchi/README.md

 5. Can automate the entire video editing process (will need to be able to run independent of the CLI)
 6. Adding multiple videos together at once
 7. The optional path for add could be cleaned up to be able to handle whitespace
+8. Easy video transfers (make it easier to save down videos you want to edit)